Repository logo

 A First in Human Trial Implanting Microalgae Shows Safety of Photosynthetic Therapy for the Effective Treatment of Full Thickness Skin Wounds

-(Frontiers Media SA, 2021-11-30)
+(FRONTIERS MEDIA SA, 2021-11-30)

 Miguel Luis Obaíd